When demand for hand sanitizers surged in the spring of 2020, distilleries across the country stepped up.

 It made sense.
 Distilleries have access both to the equipment and ingredients required to manufacture hand sanitizer, and it’s a simple shift to meet the regulatory requirements—something that would take years for companies starting from scratch.

-Last Straw was one of the first distilleries in the country to get Health Canada approval to begin manufacturing.
-“We were actually the second, and we were only second by minutes,” said Fred Carroll, the general manager at Last Straw Labs, Ethisan’s parent company.
+Last Straw was one of the first distilleries in the country to be granted approval for sale from Health Canada for its hand sanitizer “We were actually the second, and we were only second by minutes,” said Fred Carroll, the general manager at Last Straw Labs, Ethisan’s parent company.

 Carroll’s father founded Last Straw Distillery.
 When they began making sanitizer in April 2020, they quickly realized that many of the same qualities that distinguished their spirits could also distinguish their newest product.
 “What we know from spirits is that wheat-based alcohols are soft on the nose and palate.
 So we asked, ‘why wouldn’t that translate to sanitizers?’
 It needs to feel good and smell good.”